Masthead

 Felix Chen

-Felix Chen (he/him) is a junior from San Jose, California.
-He serves as editor of the California statewide Latin publication, the Nuntius, and is an editor of his school’s newspaper, the Winged Post.
+Felix Chen (he/him) is a freshman at Harvard College.
+He serves as editor of the National Junior Classical League's Torch, and has experience as an editor of his school’s newspaper, the Winged Post.
 Dedicated to spreading the joy of reading and writing within his community, he also heads his school's library-affiliated organization and history journal.
 His work has been recognized by the Alliance for Young Artists & Writers.
 An alumnus of the Stanford Summer Humanities Institute, he is also three-time state champion of the National History Day competition.
+His work appears in The Concord Review.

 Co-founder & EIC